-Improper grounding, poor air ventilation, open flames, or sparks can cause a hazardous condition and result in a fire, explosion, or electric shock.

-- Electrostatic equipment must be used only by trained, qualified personnel who understand the requirements stated in this instruction manual. - Ground the equipment, personnel in or close to the spray area, the object being sprayed, and all other electrically conductive objects in the spray area.
-See Ground the System on page 8. - Check the spray gun resistance daily.
-See Test Gun Resistance, page 19. - If there is any static sparking while using the equipment, stop spraying immediately.
-Identify and correct the problem. - Provide fresh air ventilation to avoid the buildup of flammable or toxic vapors.
+12 kg.
+FIRE, EXPLOSION, AND ELECTRIC SHOCK HAZARD Improper grounding, poor air ventilation, open flames, or sparks can cause a hazardous condition and result in a fire, explosion, or electric shock.
+Electrostatic equipment must be used only by trained, qualified personnel who understand the requirements stated in this instruction manual. • Ground the equipment, personnel in or close to the spray area, the object being sprayed, and all other electrically conductive objects in the spray area.
+See Ground the System on page 8. • Check the spray gun resistance daily.
+See Test Gun Resistance , page 20. • If there is any static sparking while using the equipment, stop spraying immediately .
+Identify and correct the problem. • Provide fresh air ventilation to avoid the buildup of flammable or toxic vapors.
 Interlock the gun turbine air supply to prevent operation of the power supply unless the ventilating fans are on.
-See Ventilate the Spray Booth on page 5. - When cleaning, flushing, or purging electrostatic equipment, use solvents that comply with your local regulations.
-For countries following the U.S. National Fire Protection Association (NFPA) 33 requirements, use solvents with a flash point higher than 100° F (38° C) or a solvent normally used in spray operations.
-For European Countries complying with EN 50053, use solvents with a flash point as high as possible and higher than the ambient temperatures. - Use only non-sparking tools to clean residue from the booth and hangers. - Do not flush the system with the gun electrostatics turned on. - Do not turn on the gun electrostatics until all solvent is removed from the system. - Extinguish all open flames or pilot lights in the spray area. - Keep the spray area free of debris, including solvent, rags, and gasoline. - Do not store any flammable fluids in the spray area. - Do not turn on or off any light switch in the spray area while operating or if fumes are present. - Do not smoke in the spray area. - Do not operate a gasoline engine in the spray area.
+See Ventilate the Spray Booth on page 7.
+When flushing or purging electrostatic equipment, use solvents with a flash point equal to or greater than that of the fluid being sprayed.
+To clean the exterior of the electrostatic equipment, use solvents with a flash point higher than 100°F (38°C).
+Use only non-sparking tools to clean residue from the booth and hangers.
+Do not flush the system with the gun electrostatics turned on. • Do not turn on the gun electrostatics until all solvent is removed from the system.
+Extinguish all open flames or pilot lights in the spray area.
+Keep the spray area free of debris, including solvent, rags, and gasoline.
+Do not store any flammable fluids in the spray area. • Do not turn on or off any light switch in the spray area while operating or if fumes are present. • Do not smoke in the spray area.
+Do not operate a gasoline engine in the spray area.
+TOXIC FLUID HAZARD Ö Hazardous fluids or toxic fumes can cause a serious injury or death if splashed in the eyes or on the skin, swallowed, or inhaled. • Know the specific hazards of the fluid you are using.
+Read the fluid manufacturer's warnings.
+Store hazardous fluid in an approved container.
+Dispose of the hazardous fluid according to all local, state, and national guidelines.